fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 - ~600-800 words
 - Describe what your cookbook tells us about American Culture/Food/Cuisine
 - Apply the readings and our discussions to your analysis of a historic cookbook
-- Have a little fun looking through a primary source for food history
+- Have some fun looking through a primary source for food history!
+This is meant to be more of a fun assignment than a laborious analysis.

 ## Questions to ask your cookbook and write about:
 - What is your overall impression of the cookbook?
 What is most interesting?
 Unexpected?